ruffenman/ruffApps/README.md

 luaXinput - ruffApps/luaXinput
 ------------------------------

 A Lua module that provides some basic functionality of DirectX Xinput.
 Needs access to the xinput.dll appropriate for your platform.
-(I'm using the June 2010 DirectX SDK on Windows 7)
+(I'm using the June 2010 DirectX SDK on Windows 7) Original source for the module comes from https://bitbucket.org/bartbes/lua-xinput.
+I've only made a few small changes so far.

 The luaXinput.dll will be created in 'ruffApps/luaXinput/bin'.